We offer FREE USPS shipping on all US orders!

 - COVERED WAISTBAND: No exposed elastic, the top of the tights are folded over to encase the waistband.
 Though often more comfortable, some people find them a little too bulky.

-- ELASTIC WAISTBAND: Like the style of waistband commonly seen on underwear, the elastic is sewn into the top of the tights or pantyhose, allowing the waistband to lie flat against the skin.
+- ELASTIC WAISTBAND: Like the style of waistband seen on most underwear, the elastic is sewn into the top of the tights or pantyhose, allowing the waistband to lie flat against the skin.

 - WOVEN WAISTBAND: With no defined elastic section, the woven waistband looks slightly thicker than the rest of the tights or pantyhose, rather as though the top edge was folded over.
 This may be the most unobtrusive waistband style, as there is often no seam, as the edges are woven back in.

 WOOL FIBER: A natural fiber spun from the fleece of sheep and other fur-bearing animals.
-Water-resistant and breathable, it also has some anti-bacterial properties from lanolin.
+Water-resistant and breathable, it also can retain some anti-bacterial properties from lanolin.

-- ALPACA FIBER: Durable and silky, this lightweight is fiber harvested from alpacas.
-It is elastic, hypoallergenic, keeps the wearer warm even when wet and is water resistant, making it a favorite for sport socks.
+- ALPACA FIBER: Technically a fleece, it is durable and silky.
+This lightweight is fiber harvested from alpacas.
+It is elastic, hypoallergenic, moisture wicking, keeps the wearer warm even when wet and is water resistant, making it a favorite for sport socks.

-- ANGORA WOOL: Made from the thin and silky hollow fibers from the coat of angora rabbits, it is not as elastic as wool and is often blended to make a stronger and more durable item.
-It is very warm and a favourite of those who have stiff or painful joints.
+- ANGORA WOOL: Made from the thin and silky hollow fibers from the coat of angora rabbits, it is not as elastic as wool and is often blended with other fibers to make a stronger and more durable item.
+It is very warm and its thermal properties make it a favorite of those who have stiff or painful joints.

-- MERINO WOOL: Specifically from merino sheep, it is very popular in sports socks and athletic wear, for its softness, wicking ability and temperature regulation.
+- MERINO WOOL: Made specifically from merino sheep, it is very popular in sports socks and athletic wear, for its softness, wicking ability and temperature regulation.

-WOVEN TOE SEAM: When the toe-end of the sock are woven together, creating a seamless join.
+WOVEN TOE SEAM: When the toe-end of the sock are woven together instead of sewn, creating a seamless join.
 This is especially beneficial for folks with sensitive skin, who find the standard seam that runs along the toes irritating.

 WRIST WARMER: Though also used when referring to arm warmers that are only wrist-length, it is more precisely a short, stretchy band worn on the wrist.
-Though commonly worn just for decoration, covering the pulse points in the wrist can do a great deal towards raising body temperature, without covering the hand or arm.edit
+Though often worn just for decoration, covering the pulse points in the wrist can do a great deal towards raising body temperature, without covering the hand or arm.